JL337/Beat-Click-Project1/README.md

-# Beat!Click Rythym Game
+# Beat!Click Rhythm Game
-Beat-Click-Project1
-(HTML, CSS, Javascript, JQuery)
 Sparta Global/Project 1/W3 D1-D5

-A music beat rythym browser game created with HTML, CSS, Javascript and JQuery.
+A music beat rhythm browser game created with HTML, CSS, Javascript and JQuery.

 ## Purpose
 The aim of this project was to build a browser based game using only HTML, CSS, Javascript and JQuery.
-This was compeleted from scratch over the span of approximately four to five days, and involved two sprints.
+This was compeleted from scratch over the span of approximately four to five days, and involved two Agile sprints.
+Git/Github were tools used, as well as Trello to keep track of progress.

 ## Functionality

-The objective of the game is to score as many points as possible within a given time frame or win with as least mistakes, aka 'Miss(ed' clicks as possible.
+The objective of the game is to score as many points as possible within a given time frame and/or win with as little 'miss' clicks as possible.

-In order to to this, the player must click with the mouse in time to the background music.
-When the outer circle meets the inner circle, they should click on the corresponding inner circle.
+The player must click with the mouse in time to the background music.
+When the outer circle meets the inner circle, the player should click on the corresponding inner circle.
 This earns the player points depending on the exact real-time accuracy of the click.

-If the player reaches the threshold on variable `MISS` , the game ends.
+If the player reaches the cap threshold on variable `miss` , the game ends.
+The number of misses are displayed on the play screen.
 The game also ends when the audio duration of the music reaches `00:00`.

 Input data is obtained from the mouse.
-Additionally DOM manipulation was used, with JQuery to change the HTML.
+Additionally DOM manipulation was used, with JQuery to change HTML elements.

 Some mathematical calculations were used to calculate the BPM and interval delays in order to match the outer circle in time to each song.
-See `Audio`  directory for a list of all songs used.
+See `beat-click.txt` for for details.
+Also see `Audio`  directory for a list of all songs and audio effects used.

 ## Implementation